• Skip to primary navigation

 • Butter - You can substitute olive oil or even bacon grease.

-• Onion - I like using yellow onions best.
+• Onion - I like using yellow onions best, but sweet onions are equally great to use.

 • Worcestershire sauce